Lensing and time-delay contributions to galaxy correlations: Introduction

 In the integrated part, the lensing magnification term is:

 Here $\kappa$ is the weak lensing convergence and the magnification bias parameter ${\cal Q}$ for a magnitude-limited survey is \cite{Jeong:2011as, Geach:2009tm}:

 where $N_g$ is the comoving number density of galaxies of luminosity $\mathcal{L}>{\cal L}_{\rm lim}$.
 The precise value of $\mathcal{Q}$ depends on the survey.
 A detailed study of the magnification bias in future surveys is made in~\cite{Liu:2013yna}.
 Here we start, for simplicity, by assuming that $\mathcal{Q} = 0$, and then we look at how a range of nonzero constant ${\cal Q}$ influences the effects we consider.
-The magnification bias is often described via the logarithmic slope of the cumulative number counts,$s = d\ln N_g(>m)/d\ln m$, so that $\mathcal{Q} -1=5 s-2$.
+The magnification bias is often described via the logarithmic slope of the cumulative number counts, $s = \partial\ln N_g(>m)/\partial\ln m$, so that $\mathcal{Q} -1=(5 s-2) / 2$.
+For intensity mapping surveys of the H{\sc I} 21cm emission, $\mathcal{Q} = 1$ and hence $\Delta_\kappa=0$~\cite{Hall:2012wd}.